RosettaCommons/binder/documentation/basics.rst

 The Basics
 ##########

-In this sections we describe basic Binder usage.
+In this section we describe basic Binder usage.

 Principles